PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 });

 ```

 ## Synching Clock Time

-The last thing we need to do to get our clock synced is to setup a method for when the server time is received.
+The last thing we need to do to get our clock synced is to set up a method for when the server time is received.

 We are using ‘102’ for the op-code, so in *GameSparksManager.cs OnPacketReceived()* we add another case for that op-code, along with another method called ‘SyncClock’ to our *GameController.cs* class.